jdossgollin/2018-paraguay-floods/README.md

 # Paraguay Floods

 Welcome to the code repository for "Heavy rainfall in Paraguay during the 2015-2016 austral summer: causes and subseasonal-to-seasonal predictive skill", by James Doss-Gollin, Angel Munoz, Simon Mason, and Max Pasten.
+This paper has been submitted to Journal of Climate.

 The code in this document will enable you to reproduce our analysis and reproduce it for your own benefit.
 Code by James Doss-Gollin (2016-2018).

 ## Goals